Adding or Expanding Drive-Thru to Your Food Service Operations? Pay Attention to Stacking Requirements - Wells + Associates

 Adding or Expanding Drive-Thru to Your Food Service Operations?
 Pay Attention to Stacking Requirements

-Since the onset COVID-19 pandemic, the operation of drive-thru lanes at restaurants has become critical to their survival.
-Due to restrictions on dining indoors, restaurants have been required to rely on existing drive-thru operations or innovate to provide similar curbside delivery.
+The operation of drive-thru lanes at restaurants has become a critical component to business operations and revenue.
+Notably since the pandemic, businesses have seen increases in drive-thru traffic or have innovated to provide curbside delivery.
 According to market research by The NBD Group published in late 2020, drive-thru represents 43% share of site traffic, representing a 24% growth over the previous year.

 Drive-Thru Stacking Requirements

-For restaurants exploring the addition of drive-thru operations, it is important to note many municipalities in the Denver Metro Area currently have requirements for stacking spaces in drive-thru lanes.
+For restaurants exploring the addition of drive-thru operations, it is important to note many municipalities have requirements for stacking spaces in drive-thru lanes.
 Stacking spaces are used to measure the capacity of a drive-thru lane to hold vehicles while transactions occur at drive-thru facilities.

 JurisdictionMinimum Stacking Requirements (# of spaces)